LAAS Current Corporate Jet Register

 Post Sept 11th, internet access to the official AMARC listings was withdrawn so we are relying on offical information as of July 2001 and unofficial information thereafter.

 Reservations are indicated as such but it should be noted that many reservations take months and even years to be officially taken up and indeed many never do so.
 Aircraft on display are marked pr.
 Aircraft noted flying in marks in advance of being officially changed are recorded in the new marks.

-Special thanks are due to regular contributors Alexis Antonakis, Derek Hoddinott and Chris Jacewitz.
-Information comes from many sources including the CAA’s G-INFO and FAA’s N-Number Inquiry, the official Australian, Brazilian, Canadian, Danish, Dutch, New Zealand, South African, Swedish and Swiss authority websites, as well as the RNAC unofficial Spanish site, AMCARonline’s frequent updates, Aerodata, Air Britain (especially for African and Venezualan info), AvLetter, Scramble, Landings.com, Airliners.net and FlightAware.
+Special thanks are due to regular contributors Alexis Antonakis, Derek Hoddinott, Chris Jacewitz and Stepen Rudge for his regular updates.
+Information comes from many sources including the CAA’s G-INFO and FAA’s N-Number Inquiry, the official Australian, Brazilian, Canadian, Danish, Dutch, New Zealand, South African, Swedish and Swiss authority websites, and AMCARonline’s frequent updates, Aerodata, Air Britain, Scramble, TCUO, Airliners.net and FlightAware.
 The website itself generates a great deal of input from world-wide sources, too numerous to mention individually but very welcome nonetheless.
 Credit must also be given to Richard Balfre for his web-mastering.
-Finally to all those that supplied individual bits of information on new sightings on the Internet lists, including the Bizjet, Gulfstream, Luton and Farnborough lists.
+Finally, to all those that supplied individual bits of information on new sightings on the Internet lists, including the Bizjet, Gulfstream, Luton, mode-s and Farnborough lists.

 Any additional information, corrections, comments, etc are welcome as are new sightings throughout the year or photos for future use - please send them to firstname.lastname@example.org.

 As usual this site comes with the customary post 9/11 warning to exercise caution - bizjet FBOs are invariably some of the less flexible areas at airports so please use common sense when viewing/noting things down.